polowis/blog/_posts/2020-04-16-knowing-solid-helps-you-become-a-better-developer.md

 What have you noticed in the above example?
 The class ```Shape``` is responsible for 3 different things.
 In the future, when the requirements change, the class will need to be modified.
 The  more responsibility of a class, the more changes request it will get, eventually it will make those changes harder to implement because you need to modify the class.

-Instead you should seprate them into several small classes.
+Instead you should separate them into several small classes.
 For example, the changes might be made like this:

 ```java
 public class Square{